Ribs are delicious, whether they are grilled on the barbecue, baked in the oven.

 If Meathead over at Amazing Ribs comes out with a recipe we listen, this guy is a grilling genius, see him cover ribs with chocolate chili BBQ sauce here (drooling is allowed).

 Wrapping it Up

 Hopefully I answered all your burning questions about pork and beef ribs.

 Now it time to put it into practice and try some of our favorite recipes

 Hi I’m Justin, I am one of the taste testers (hard job I know) here at Simply Meat Smoking!
 I have been grilling, smoking and cooking up a storm since I was young.
 I like use all types of fuel from charcoal to gas, wood and even electric!

-When I not trying to perfect my coffee rub brisket I am hanging out with my family, well mainly acting like a big kid with my boys.
+When I not trying to perfect my ribs or brisket I am hanging out with my friends,mainly acting like a big kid.